 Some mental health conditions including and (PTSD), or a previous history of head and neck trauma can increase the risk of a person experiencing dental anxiety.
 Other conditions such as , or may also increase the risk of anxiety disorder.

 People with dental anxiety may experience:

-- low blood pressure and possible fainting (syncope)
+- and possible

-- visible distress, crying or signs of panic
+- visible distress, crying or signs of

-- withdrawal, or using humour or aggression to mask anxiety
+- withdrawal, or using humour or aggression to mask anxiety.

 How dental anxiety or phobia can affect your oral health

 Avoiding the dentist can result in getting worse, a greater need for emergency care or more complex treatment.
 It can also feed the underlying problem of dental anxiety.
 This is known as the ‘vicious cycle of dental anxiety’.

 Regular dental check-ups, cleans and X-rays of the teeth can prevent dental disease and help the dentist find any problems early, so that simpler and less invasive treatments are needed.
 During regular check-ups, dentists also check for signs of , which is especially important for those who or regularly drink , and even more so for those who do both.
 If you notice a that lasts for longer than 2 weeks, get it checked by a dentist as soon as you can.

 Most dental disease is lifestyle-related and preventable.
 By avoiding going to the dentist, not only are you more likely to need more complex treatments when you do finally attend, but you are also missing out on learning how to better care for your oral health.